mrush-ilao/ilao-documentation/docs/source/otis_manage_triage_webforms.rst

 ============================

 We use webforms to power our triage rules.
-On the webform list, you will see the webforms you have access to.
+On the `webform list <https://www.illinoislegalaid.org/admin/structure/webform>`_, you will see the webforms you have access to.
 You can filter the list by name or element (for example, if you wanted to see all webforms that have a phone end point, you could filter on phone_end)

 There are several available operations from this report: